 EXHIBIT A – SCA REPORTING PROCESS

 SCA entities, except for domestic SCA insurance company investments accounted for under paragraph 8.b.i, in which the reporting entity has an equity interest (common or preferred stock), are required to be filed with the NAIC.
 Nonadmitted assets are not required to be filed in a Sub 2 as long as they were nonadmitted, or had a zero value, for the full reporting period (all interim and annual reporting).
-Immaterial asset SCAs do not have an automatic exclusion from filing, as immaterially of an SCA will be ascertained by the state of domicile of the insurance reporting entity, but companies are allowed to request an exemption from the domiciliary state to not file an SCA on the basis that it is immaterial.
+Immaterial asset SCAs do not have an automatic exclusion from filing, as immateriality of an SCA will be ascertained by the state of domicile of the insurance reporting entity, but companies are allowed to request an exemption from the domiciliary state to not file an SCA on the basis that it is immaterial.
 The filing process does not include investments within the scope of SSAP No. 48.

 Except for domestic SCA insurance company investments accounted for under paragraph 8.b.i, all SCA investments within the scope of this statement, purchased during any one calendar year, shall be reported to the NAIC on a Sub 1 form within 90 days of the acquisition or formation of the investment; this includes nonadmitted, zero-valued and immaterial SCAs.
 The NAIC will process that filing in the same year but will not at that time approve or disapprove a value for the SCA investment.
-By August 31 of the following year, the insurance company shall submit a Sub 2 filing for the previously purchased SCA investment reported on a Sub 1 form and later that year, the NAIC will approve a value for the transaction.
+By August 31 of each year, the insurance company shall submit a Sub 2 filing for the previously purchased SCA investment reported on a Sub 1 form and later that year, the NAIC will approve a value for the transaction.
 For SCAs that routinely receive their audit reports after the August 31 deadline, a filing deadline of one month after the audit date shall be applied.
+Filers must provide previous years’ audit reports to verify an audit report dated after August 31 in order to not be charged a late fee for a Sub 2 filing that is filed after the August 31 deadline.
 The value approved by the NAIC at the conclusion of the Sub 2 form filing is reported by the insurance company on its financial statement blank.
 If the insurance company has reported a value for the SCA investment on its financial statement blank that differs from the value approved by the NAIC, the insurer is required to adjust the reported value in its next quarterly financial statement blank unless otherwise directed by the insurer's state of domicile.

-The purpose of a Sub 1 filing is to determine whether the value claimed is reasonable.
+The purpose of a Sub 1 filing is to gather basic information about the SCA.
 If the NAIC determines that the reported transaction meets the tests specified, it will complete the filing in the VISION database.
-If the NAIC determines that the transaction does not meet the tests specified, it shall not complete the filing in the VISION database and instead notify the reporting insurance company and the state of domicile in writing of its determination.
+If the NAIC determines that the transaction does not meet the tests specified, it shall not complete the filing in the VISION database and instead notifies the reporting insurance company and the state of domicile in writing of its determination.

 Subsequent Reporting of SCA Investments

-By August 31 or one month after the audit report date of the year following the acquisition or formation, and reporting of an SCA investment on the Sub 1 form, the insurance company shall submit a Sub 2 form filing, with all supporting documentation for foreign SCAs provided in English, for the same SCA investment.
+By August 31 or one month after the audit report date of each year, and subsequent to the reporting of an SCA investment on the Sub 1 form, the insurance company shall submit a Sub 2 form filing, with all supporting documentation for foreign SCAs provided in English, for the same SCA investment.
 Additionally, by August 31 or one month after the audit report date of each year, any insurance company that has made a Sub 2 form filing in a previous year must update the information by filing an updated Sub 2 form filing.